HeringtonPress/OLC/24Feats.md

 Quest:

-Boon: At will take the form of a small to medium beast or animal for one hour, if you stay in your form for longer then that you must spend a LD to extend the time by one hour or lose yourself in the form and enter the wild as nothing more then a beast.
+Boon: At will take the form of a small to medium beast or animal for 10 Minutes, if you stay in your form for longer then that you must spend a LD to extend the time by one hour or lose yourself in the form and enter the wild as nothing more then a beast.
 You can spend a level die while transforming to give your beast form combat capabilities; gaining a d6 attack of your flavour.
 Any damage taken in beast form is applied to your HP and being reduced to 0 will force you out of the form.

 ### Wild Shape

 Quest:

 Boon: When you use Beasts Form to transform you may stay in the form for two hours before needing to extend the time with LD.
-Additionally you can spend a level die entering your beast form to change togrant your beast an additional form of transportation; Fast running, swimming, flying, or burrowing.
+Additionally you can spend a level die while entering your beast form to grant the form an additional mode of transportation; Fast running, swimming, flying, or burrowing.

 ___